codex-storage/codex-storage-proofs-circuits/workflow/README.md

 NOTE: the examples below assume `bash`.
 In particular, it won't work with `zsh` (which is the dafault on newer macOS)!
 Because, you know, reasons...

+### Some measurements

+Approximate time to run this on an M2 (8+4 cores), with 10 samples:

+- compiling the circuit: 8 seconds
+- circuit-specific setup (with 1 contributor): 85 seconds
+- size of the `.zkey` file (only 1 contributor): 110 megabytes
+- proving with `snarkjs` (slow): 7.7 seconds

+Same with 50 samples:

+- compiling: 37 seconds
+- circuit-specific setup: ~420 seconds
+- `.zkey` file: 525 megabytes
+- snarkjs prove: 34 seconds

+And with 100 samples:
+- compiling: 76 seconds
+- circuit-specific setup: ~1000 seconds
+- `.zkey` file
+- snarkjs prove: 76 seconds

 ### Preliminaries

 - install `circom`, `snarkjs`, `rapidsnark`: <https://docs.circom.io/getting-started/installation>